Markets

 -1.1 pp

-Japan is an Asian country with a population of 123.79 million in 2024 and was the fourth largest economy in the world.
+Japan is an Asian country with a population of 124.0 million in 2024 and was the world’s fourth-largest economy.

-According to Globaldata, in 2024, Japan was the 17th largest source market for tourists worldwide, generating 22.8 million trips, accounting for 1.4% of total global tourist demand.
-The four main regions sending Japanese tourists abroad were: Tokyo (share: 20%), Kanagawa (12%), Osaka (8%), and Aichi (6%).
+According to Globaldata, in 2024, Japan was the 17th largest source market for tourists worldwide, generating 22.8 million trips and accounting for 1.4% of total global tourism demand.
+The top four regions sending Japanese tourists abroad were: Tokyo (share: 20%), Kanagawa (12%), Osaka (8%), and Aichi (6%).

-The IMF's latest projections indicate that the Japanese economy grew by 1.7% in 2023 as a result of the current unfavorable international situation, the conflict in Ukraine, and the war in the Persian Gulf (Israel), as well as increased energy costs and other raw materials and intermediate goods.
-For 2024 and 2025, slightly lower growth is expected, in the order of 0.3% and 1.1%, respectively.
+The IMF’s most recent projections indicate that the Japanese economy grew by 0.1% in 2024, due to the current unfavorable global economic environment, the conflict in Ukraine, the war in the Persian Gulf (involving Israel), and rising costs for energy, other raw materials, and intermediate goods.
+For 2025 and 2026, higher growth is expected, at 1.3% and 0.8%, respectively.

-According to GlobalData estimates, between 2025 and 2028, international departures by Japanese tourists abroad are expected to grow at a CAGR of 2.2%, reaching a total of 24.67 million departures in 2028.
+According to GlobalData estimates, between 2025 and 2028, international departures by Japanese tourists are expected to grow at a CAGR of 2.6%, reaching a total of 24.7 million departures in 2028.

-Spending by tourists from this country abroad is expected to increase at a CAGR of 5.9% for the same period.
-Factors such as rising airfares and airport taxes, longer flight times to avoid flying over Russian airspace, and the depreciation of the yen against the dollar have hampered the full recovery of overseas travel, especially to more distant destinations.
-However, forecasts from 2024 onwards point to a significant increase in outbound tourism.
+Spending by Japanese tourists abroad is expected to increase at a CAGR of 5.9% over the same period.
+Factors such as rising airfare and airport tax prices, longer flight durations to avoid flying over Russian airspace, and the depreciation of the yen against the dollar have hindered the full recovery of outbound travel, particularly to more distant destinations; however, forecasts from 2024 onward point to a significant increase in outbound tourism.